Electricity Per Unit Price in Pakistan Today 2023

 The load shedding of electricity has increased too much in Pakistan.
 Now, the electricity goes off a lot, especially in Sindh province.
 Despite that, a huge increase has been seen in the bills for electricity in Pakistan.

 Even the TV bill is included separately in the recent bills.
-This leaves us wondering: What’s the electricity unit price in Pakistan today?
-I’ll tell you the electricity price per unit in Pakistan in this article.
+This keeps us suffering.

 Residential Unit Rates